CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 Finally, we need a close-comment block as near to the end of the image file as possible.

 Of course, things are never as straightforward as we would like them to be.
 The title for this section should probably of been "***How It Sometimes Works***".
-The issues are mainly down to the short length of the comment-block string, image compatibility and X/Twitter image encoding.
+The issues are mainly down to the short length of the main close-comment block string "#>", image compatibility and X/Twitter image encoding.

 ## Image Compatibilty, Issues and Limitations.